stulu08/Medieval-Dynasty-Mod-Loader/Modding.md

 ### Here is the mod.ini structure for your mod
 ```
 [LogicMod]
-;The name you mod has, make it the same as in your core mod, if you have one
+;The name you mod has, make it the same as in your dll, if you have one
 ModName=ExampleMod

-;The file name of your actor as a relative path from you mod folder
+;The file name of your actor as a relative path from your mod folder
 ActorFile=Content/ModActor.uasset
-;ActorPath will be build automaticly but you can set you own here, this will need to be same as in your project
+;ActorPath will be build automaticly but you can set your own here
 ;ActorPath=/Game/Mods/ExampleMod/Content/ModActor.ModActor_C

+;PersistentObject is not needed
+;The file name of your persistent object as a relative path from your mod folder
+;PeristentObjectFile=Content/ModInstanceObject.uasset
+;PersistentObjectPath will be build automaticly but you can set your own here
+;PersistentObjectPath=/Game/Mods/ExampleMod/Content/ModInstanceObject.ModInstanceObject_C
 ```

 # Overwrite Mods